-Most recently, Segun completed scoring Sundance 2019 selection The Last Tree and again recorded his score at Abbey Road Studios.
-This is Segun’s second feature film collaboration with director Shola Amoo after festival favorite A Moving Image, and will compete in the World Fiction strand.
+Segun scored Sundance 2019 favourite The Last Tree, which was also recorded at Abbey Road Studios.
+This is Segun’s second feature film collaboration with director Shola Amoo after A Moving Image, and it earned him a Discovery of the Year award nomination at the World Soundtrack Awards.

 A BAFTA Breakthrough Brit 2017, Segun’s other work includes scoring BBC Two’s landmark four-part series Black and British: A Forgotten History, written and presented by Historian David Olusoga OBE.
 Regularly collaborating on BBC projects, he completed the scores for the major three-part series The Human Body: Secrets of Your Life Revealed and two-part series Expedition Volcano, both for BBC Two and PBS.